 Manual for State Payment of Medicare Premiums (formerly called “State Buy-in Manual”)

-On September 8, 2020, the Centers for Medicare & Medicaid Services (CMS) released an updated version of the Manual for State Payment of Medicare Premiums (formerly called “State Buy-in Manual”).
-The manual updates information and instructions to states on federal policy, operations, and systems concerning the payment of Medicare Parts A and B premiums (or buy-in) for individuals dually eligible for Medicare and Medicaid.
-The update to the manual is part of CMS’ aimed at improving quality, reducing costs, and improving customer experiences.
+The Manual for State Payment of Medicare Premiums (formerly called “State Buy-in Manual”) includes instructions and information to states on federal policy, operations, and systems concerning the payment of Medicare Parts A and B premiums (or buy-in) for individuals dually eligible for Medicare and Medicaid.

 The manual is part of the CMS Manual System, specifically Pub.
 100-24.
 It is divided into the following sections:

 Chapter 1: Program Overview and Policy (PDF) (NEW UPDATES!)